 - Saves your human resources team time: When your company has a job leveling structure, your HR managers or team won't have to go through repetitive processes to outline job descriptions, role expectations, and job responsibilities every time you employ a recruit.
 They can use an already established framework for every recruiting process, making adjustments and modifications where necessary as the company progresses.

-- Saves your company money: When you value a job role correctly, you know what to pay for each job level after market comparisons for the role and other necessary factors.
+- Saves your company money: When you value a job role correctly, you know what to pay for each job level after market comparisons and other necessary factors.
 This way, you won't overpay for a position.
 Also, when your employees feel underpaid for a position, they may leave earlier than expected, making you spend more money to carry out another recruiting process.

 - Consistency: Having an established job leveling process in your business or company helps maintain consistency and uniformity across all job levels and departments.